 1. Standing forward bend (Uttanasana).

-This pose increases flexibility in the hamstrings and spine, calms and cools the mind, improves digestion, relieves digestive problems such as constipation, slows the heart and nourishes the brain cells.
+This pose can increase flexibility in the hamstrings and spine, calm and cool the mind, improve digestion, and relieve digestive problems such as constipation.

 2. Revolved crescent lunge.

-This pose massages the abdominal muscles and twist the internal organs to help stimulate digestion.
+This pose massages the abdominal muscles and twists the internal organs to help stimulate digestion.
 Compressing the colon in specific ways (right to left) can aid in digestion.
-Detoxifying twists can stimulate the movement of those toxins that accumulate in the body and help usher them out.
+These twists can also stimulate the movement of unwanted agents that accumulate in the body and can help usher them out.

-Camel pose stretches the stomach and intestines, alleviating constipation.
+Camel pose stretches the stomach and intestines, which can potentially alleviate constipation.

-Oftentimes when our hip flexors are tight, they interfere with our internal organ function, including digestion.
-Stretching the front of the body helps keep things moving in the right direction.
+Sometimes when our hip flexors are tight, they can interfere with our internal organ function, including digestion.
+Stretching the front of the body can help keep things moving in the right direction.

 5. Child’s pose (Balasana).